KamilCloudDev/VidLingo/README.md

     # docker-compose run translator
     ```

-5.  **Run the Dubber (Module 4)**:
+5.  **Run the TTS (Module 4)**:
-    Generates a new audio track from the translated text, clones the original speaker's voice, mixes it with the original background audio, and remuxes it into the final video.
+    Generates a new audio track from the translated text, using Microsoft Edge's text-to-speech engine, mixes it with the original background audio, and remuxes it into a final video.
     ```bash
-    docker-compose run dubber
+    docker-compose run tts
     ```

 ---